tsekeres/pet-adoption/README.md

   "typeOfPet": xxx
 }
 ```
-- Loop through each object and print each object to the DOM
+- Loop through each object and print each item to the DOM

 ![MockUp1](MockUp1.png)